hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

-- export the signature of the root node, the corresponding OTS key index and finally the hash of the seed, using appropriate domain separation (i.e. ensuring there is no domain overlap with the hashes in the S-HBS scheme, and the hash of the seed includes the public key and leaf index to mitigate multi-target attacks),
+- export the signature of the root node, the corresponding OTS key index and finally the hash of the seed, using appropriate domain separation (i.e. ensuring there is no domain overlap with the hashes in the Stateful HBS scheme, and the hash of the seed includes the public key and leaf index to mitigate multi-target attacks),